 Grant recipients have six months to expend the awarded funds and are not eligible for other GSS/GPSG award opportunities during the project period of the grant.
+Those looking for summer funding should apply during the spring application cycle.
 A graduate student may receive this award once throughout a given graduate program degree.

 - The applicant must be enrolled as a student in a graduate program at the University of Iowa at the time of application and at the time of the award payment, and be in good academic standing.

 - The proposed research, scholarship or creative activity must be completed prior to graduation.

 While funding is not restricted to dissertation or thesis projects, they will be given priority.
 First semester graduate students are not eligible to receive the awards.
 Successful proposals reflect a carefully crafted and feasible research or creative endeavor plan.

 - Students need to fill out the fillable pdf application form.
 The form requires information about the student's proposed research, scholarship, or creative endeavor (1,000 words), the location where the project will take place, a series of questions related to budget expenditures, and other sources of financial assistance available or pending.